gruntwork-io/docs/docs/guides/reference-architecture/configuration-guide/index.md

   - `read_user`
   - `read_api`

+  You should name the token `GitLab-MachineUser-PAT` to be able to identify it later

 - For Bitbucket, use [these instructions](https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/), and grant the following scopes (NOTE: `Account:Write` is only used for uploading the public SSH key for the user.
 You can replace the token with a new one that only has `Repositories:Write` permission after the Reference Architecture is